fubar2/toolfactory-galaxy-server/README.md

 More importantly, **any tools written using the Appliance that use either the server or rsync will always fail on a normally secured Galaxy server**, so they are useless for sharing on the Toolshed.
 They will only work in a copy of this Appliance or something derived from it.

+### Rsync

-1. The ToolFactory uses rsync to update the running Galaxy config/tool_conf.xml when a new tool is built.
+The ToolFactory uses rsync to update the running Galaxy config/tool_conf.xml when a new tool is built.
 That will fail on a normal Galaxy installation or a secured cluster production system where rsync would need passwordless ssh to access the (remote) server disk.
 In the Appliance, rsync can write anywhere Galaxy can which is as handy as it is insecure.
 If you choose to use rsync for a tool, remember it will not work in other
 Galaxy servers and please, be careful where you write.
 If you do accidentally break the Appliance, it takes only a few minutes to delete and recreate the entire server from scratch if necessary.

+### Rpyc

-2. The `planemo_test` tool calls an rpyc (remote procedure call in python) server to run planemo, and to write tested archives to exported directories that tools should never be able to write, described in more detail below.
+The `planemo_test` tool calls an rpyc (remote procedure call in python) server to run planemo, and to write tested archives to exported directories that tools should never be able to write, described in more detail below.
 It is far more restricted than the rsync method because only a single function is (currently) exposed.
 However, it is easy to change what the server exposes.
 It runs as root and has access to everything in the container so it is wise to expose only very specific and limited functions that cannot be exploited for malicious use of this powerful resource.
 At present, that container runs as root - something that could/should be changed.
 The remote server only exposes specific exported functions, currently only useful for the `planemo_test` tool, so it will not be possible for a user to damage the system without changing that server code running in the toolfactory-galaxy-server container.

+### Risks

 These techniques are completely unsupported by the Galaxy developers.
 They are handy for integrating the ToolFactory but completely unsuitable for public internet exposure.
 Given that constraint, they offer generalisable models for other potential private desktop Galaxy appliances.
 These might be integrated with specialised local GPU or other hardware or services that are restricted in some way, in circumstances where the security risks are known and manageable, given benevolent users.

-## Remote command execution for Galaxy tools in a private environment.
+## Details: Remote command execution for Galaxy tools in a private environment.

 The Galaxy framework runs tools in a highly constrained and secure way.
 The job runner creates a tool execution environment that is very restricted in terms of resource access, in order to protect the framework, data and database from accidental bugs overwriting critical files or even from malicious damage.